obananas/DAI-Net/README.md

-# DHINet
+# DAI-Net
 Dual-path Hierarchical Interaction Network for Coordinated Drug Recommendation
-This is an implementation of our model DHINet and the baselines in the paper.
+This is an implementation of our model DAI-Net and the baselines in the paper.
 <hr>

 ## Requirements